List of Miss Supranational countries: Nepal

-Santosh Upadhyaya won the first Mister Supra-star Search 2020, and was given the first Mister Supranational Nepal 2021 title.
-He will represent Nepal in 5th edition of Mister Supranational 2021 in Poland.
+Dr. Santosh Upadhyaya won the first Mister Supra-star Search 2020, and was given the first Mister Supranational Nepal 2021 title.
+He represented Nepal in 5th edition of Mister Supranational 2021 in Poland and emerged as the 3rd runner-up at Mr. Supranational.
+Later he was given the license of Miss and Mister Supranational Nepal, under the organization Sanurvi International.
+In 2022, Sanish Shrestha and Keshu Khadka were crowned Mister and Miss Supranational Nepal and represented their country in respective international pageants.